Block kit in modals

 # When to update modal views

-Typically, bot commands update the active view they exist in (View ID).
+Typically, bot commands update the active view in which they exist using the View ID.
 Update modal Making changes on the active view

-In contrast, modal submissions usually update the root view (Root View ID) or the previous view (Previous View ID).
-These views can be found in the New command trigger datatree, under Modals.
+In contrast, modal submissions typically update the root view (Root View ID) or the previous view (Previous View ID).
+You can find these views in the New command trigger's datatree within Modals.

 Modals object in New command trigger datatree Root View ID and Previous View ID found in the New command trigger